 The Whole Health System is introduced in Chapter 1 of the Passport to Whole Health.
 For a well-done video of what a Whole Health System can do, see the video, “Interactive Patient Care: Bringing Whole Health Care to Life.”
 To learn more about the specifics of the Whole Health System implementation after reading this overview, refer to the VHA Office of Patient Centered Care and Cultural Transformation (OPCC&CT) Whole Health System Implementation Guide.

 Whole Health Systems: Three Key Elements

 In fiscal year 2018, 18 VA sites—one from each Veterans Integrated Service Network (VISN)—were selected by VISN leadership to implement Whole Health Systems.
-These flagship sites, known as the “18 in ’18,” are actively exploring ways to advance Whole Health.
-In addition to hiring new personnel, they are building on the excellent work done previously by programs like the National Center for Health Promotion and Disease Prevention.
-More VA sites will be adopting the Whole Health System framework in the near future.
+These flagship sites, known as the “18 in ’18,” actively explored ways to advance Whole Health.
+In addition to hiring new personnel, they expanded the excellent work done previously by programs like the National Center for Health Promotion and Disease Prevention.

 Figure 1.
 Key Elements of the Whole Health System

 The design of each flagship site’s Whole Health System varies.
 However, there are 3 key elements that are part of the system, as shown in Figure 1.
 These elements include:

 - The Pathway.
 Veterans, whether they are new enrollees or long-term recipients of care in the VA, can choose to learn about Whole Health and define their MAP whenever and however they would like.

 - They may be encouraged to attend an orientation session focused on Whole Health, or to enroll in in-person or online course.